SovereignCloudStack/standards/Design-Docs/glossary.md

 ## Horizon

 Horizon is openstack's preferred GUI for the end user, but also for the administrator for a quick overview.
 It runs on the controller node.
+Other GUIs are possible, also GUIs which replace the horizon interface

 ## Message Queue